Hero background

 Bone and gum integration continue; follow-up appointments will ensure implants are healing correctly.

 These implants are used for patients who cannot be treated with conventional implants alone.
-Recovery may be slightly longer due to the complexity of the placement, but patients still receive temporary teeth or overdentures on the same day.
+Recovery may be slightly longer due to the complexity of the placement, but patients still receive temporary teeth on the same day.
 Follow the same care, diet, and oral hygiene instructions, with extra attention to any areas of swelling in the cheek or back of the jaw.

 Excessive or prolonged bleeding that does not subside.